 Fox Snakes have yellow backs with large dark brown or black splotches.
 Their bellies are covered in black and yellow checks.
 Their heads are red or orange in color.

-The adult Fox Snake measures 3-5 feet long.
+An adult Fox Snake measures 3-5 feet long.

 - The Fox Snake is non-venomous and kills its prey by strangulation.